VCasecnikovs/Yet-Another-YOLOv4-Pytorch/README.md

 	# yb has 6 columns

 ## Y's format
-Is a tensor of size (A, 6), where A is amount of anchors in the batch.
+Is a tensor of size (B, 6), where B is amount of boxes in all batch images.
  1. Index of img to which this anchor belongs (if 1, then it belongs to x[1])
  2. BBox class
  3. x center